-Reviews are not only an opportunity for your customers to document their experience, they should also be seen as strategic brand touchpoints.
-And what they say, and how you respond to them, can either enhance your brand, or weaken it.
+Reviews are not only an opportunity for your customers to document their experience, but they should also be seen as strategic brand touchpoints.
+And what they say, and how you respond to them, can either enhance your brand or weaken it.
 And you should be responding to reviews, especially negative reviews.

 Making reviews accessible through your app not only makes it easier for customer to read and leave reviews, it also makes it somewhat easier for you to manage.
 But make sure you have a way to respond to reviews in your app.
 At the same time you should still claim your business with services such as Yelp and TripAdvisor so that you can respond to any reviews posted to them.
-One way of managing negative reviews is to apologise publicly, and then start a private conversation with the reviewer in which you respond to the points they raised.
+One way of managing negative reviews is to apologize publicly, and then start a private conversation with the reviewer in which you respond to the points they raised.
 Negative reviews are not always unwarranted attacks.
 Mostly they are genuine customer feedback, and they may even highlight issues you were not aware of.

 The same is true too for positive reviews, which is why you shouldn’t only read and respond to negative reviews.
 And responding to reviews shows that you read – and value – what your customers say.

 Chain restaurants tend to skip linking to review sites from inside their apps, but they can afford to.
 With often more than 100 restaurants per chain, finding a review of your nearest restaurant would be difficult to manage from inside an app.
 Smaller restaurants, however, would definitely benefit, as demonstrated by wa!
 Curry, who in addition to linking to their social media accounts, also link to TripAdvisor reviews.